 - The Remnant: Alterac may have been destroyed, but its nobles formed and led the Syndicate.

-- Succession Crisis: After Aiden Perenolde's imprisonment, his son and nephew laid claim over the lands and crown of Alterac, while Lordaeron supported Daval Prestor.
-Ultimately, the resolution to the crisis is unknown.
+- Succession Crisis: After Aiden Perenolde's imprisonment, his son and nephew laid claim over the lands and crown of Alterac, while Lordaeron supported Daval Prestor, who was secretly Deathwing in disguise.
+In the end, none of them would inherit the country and the ruins of Alterac is currently occupied by Horde forces and Ogre tribes.

 King Aiden Perenolde